Jeremy Mallinson

-Jeremy John Crosby Mallinson OBE FIBiol FRGS (16 March 1937 – 2 February 2021) was an English conservationist and author associated with the Durrell Wildlife Park and Durrell Wildlife Conservation Trust, where he was director emeritus.
+Jeremy John Crosby Mallinson OBE FIBiol FRGS (16 March 1937 – 2 February 2021) was an English conservationist and author associated with Jersey Zoo and the Durrell Wildlife Conservation Trust, where he was director.

 Biography

-Born in Ilkley, Yorkshire, he was educated at Kings School Canterbury which he left at the age of 17 to join the Rhodesian and Nyasaland Staff Corps for two years as a means to discover wildlife in Africa.
-Upon returning to Jersey he joined the recently opened Jersey Zoo (now Durrell Wildlife Conservation Trust) in 1959, and his great dedication saw him become Head of Mammals, and soon after the Director of the Trust, until he retired in 2002.
+Born in Ilkley, Yorkshire, Jeremy John Crosby Mallinson was educated at the King's School, Canterbury, which he left at the age of 17 to join the Rhodesia and Nyasaland Staff Corps for two years as a means to discover wildlife in Africa.
+Upon returning to Jersey he joined the recently opened Jersey Zoo (now Durrell Wildlife Conservation Trust) in 1959; he became Head of Mammals, and soon after the director of the Trust.
+He held the latter position until he retired in 2002.

-Jeremy Mallinson was awarded the OBE in 1997 for services rendered unto conservation.
-In 1998 he received The World Zoo Organisation's "The Heini Hediger Award".
-He was also awarded the 'Wildlife Conservation Award' from the Zoological Society of San Diego and an honorary degree of Doctor of Science (DSc) from the University of Kent in Canterbury upon retirement in 2000.
-In 2002 he received The Federation of Zoological Gardens of Great Britain and Ireland "Outstanding Achievement Award", as well as being the recipient of the Zoological Society of San Diego "Wildlife Conservation Award" (gold medal), for his dedication and service to wildlife conservation.